 13. See a temple: You probably won't be able to go inside (as they're functioning places of worship) but it's worth glimpsing some of these impressive buildings from the outside.

 14. Kayak down the Thames: You've been over it, and under it, but how about going on the Thames?
-Secret Adventures offers plenty of opportunities, including night kayaking under Tower Bridge, and stand up paddle boarding in Richmond.
+Secret Adventures offers plenty of opportunities, including night kayaking under Tower Bridge.

 15. Climb over the O2: Why settle for solid ground when you can climb over London's largest tent?
 Alright, it's a bit more solid than that, but take it from us — Up At The O2 is a tougher climb than it looks.

 16. Stand on the Meridian Line: GMT= Greenwich Mean Time.
 Yep, time starts in Greenwich (sort of).
 The Meridian Line runs through the observatory and Greenwich Park, and its path is illuminated overhead at night, so you know exactly where to stand.
 That said, you don't need to head to Greenwich at all — the Meridian Line is marked in plenty of other locations, in London and beyond.

 17. Ride the entire Elizabeth line: Our go-to transport challenge used to be riding the Kennington loop, but since the Northern line extension RUINED that experience, we'll exchange it for riding the entire length of the Elizabeth line instead.
 Start at either Shenfield or Abbey Wood and ride all the way out to Reading, a journey time of around 1 hour 20 minutes.
 Just remember, before you buy a takeaway coffee to enjoy on the journey — there are no toilets on board Elizabeth line trains.

 18. Ride the Waterbus: We reckon this is the most relaxing way to get around London — providing you only need to get from Paddington to Camden or vice versa, of course.